MICHELE NORRIS, Host:

 JAMIE TARABAY: It's a steamy morning at the farmers' market pavilion in Manassas.
 Handpicked tomatoes, squash, zucchini and cucumbers fill stalls.
 Manassas is a Civil War town.

-Mr. BOB MARSHALL (Republican Delegate, Virginia House of Delegates): The first military railroad was here in Prince William County during the war.
+BOB MARSHALL: The first military railroad was here in Prince William County during the war.

 TARABAY: Bob Marshall is a Republican delegate for Prince William County.
 It was his letter to the state attorney general asking for clarification that set off so much debate last week.
 He says he was prompted by the events in Arizona.